-First open Thermo-Calc, then choose one of these options:
+First open Thermo-Calc, then choose one of these options to go to the local browser version of the help:

-- Press <F1> on the keyboard. - Select Help → 7 Online Help. - On the My Project Configuration window, click Online Help. - At the bottom of any Configuration window, click Help.
+- Press <F1> on the keyboard. - Select Help \rightarrow 7 Online Help. - On the My Project Configuration window, click Online Help. - At the bottom of any Configuration window, click 7 Help.